Yankee Stadium and Mets' Citifield

 - examples of other questionable receipts

 On October 9, 2007, the New York City Industrial Development Agency (IDA) approved a proposal to offer subsidies for the construction of the three new garages and the renovation of existing garages and surface lots in the area.
 The IDA agreed to issue $225 million in triple tax-exempt bonds (up from an earlier proposed amount of $190 million) to the Bronx Parking Development Corporation to finance the development of the parking facilities.
 The city estimates this will mean over $2.5 million in forgone city taxes (in addition, there will be approximately $5 million and $51 million in forgone taxes at the state and federal level, respectively).
-As of August 2012, Bronx Parking Development is in default on its bond obligations.
-The city is reviewing responses from a request for information to build hotels on the garage property.
+As of August 2012, Bronx Parking Development is in default on over $240 million in bond obligations.
+In July 2013 Bronx Parking Development issued Request for Proposals to sublease and redevelop the lots.

 View September 6 IDA public hearing project materials.